remotecompany/gcloud-setup-deploy-action/Readme.md

 # Breaking Changes

-Please be aware that we introduced a breaking change here in that you must use use https://cloud.google.com/sdk/docs/release-notes
+Please be aware that we introduced a breaking change here in that you must use https://cloud.google.com/sdk/docs/release-notes

 Gcloud SDK version 319 and above to allow container commands to be run as not part of the beta group.

 # Required Inputs: *

-**service_account_key** - A Google service account key that has access to artifact registry in the configure project.
+**service_account_key** - A Google service account key that has access to an artifact registry in the configured project.

 **project** - The Google account project